abhididdigi/abhididdigi.github.io/_posts/2012-03-01-dynamic-rule-base-generation-order-guide.md

 A brand new theme.
-Really liked it.
-If you are wondering why there is an underscore before the blog name, I would say it's more because I always liked putting an underscore before defining any variables.
+I really like it.
+If you are wondering why there is an underscore before the blog name, I would say it's mostly because I have always liked putting an underscore before defining any variables.
 It makes me feel more geeky.

-This post will explain how you can generate a dynamic rule base for an Order Guide of a Service Catalog.
-Suppose you have four options given to you in an Order Guide form, A, B, C and D. You will have to map them to their respective Catalog Items in the Rule base so that when you click on "Choose Options" you get a form with all these 4 items (supposing you have checked all the 4 options).
-Below, I will explain a way to automate the rule base, using an onSubmit script, and a Script Include.
-This process will check if the Rule corresponding to an option checked is already present in the rule-base, and if it is not present will add one.
-Mind you this happens for every onSubmit of the order guide page.
+This post will explain how you can generate a dynamic rule base for an order guide in a service catalog.
+Suppose you have four options in an order guide form: A, B, C, and D. You will have to map them to their respective catalog items in the rule base so that when you click on "Choose Options," you get a form with all four items (supposing you have checked all four options).
+Below, I will explain a way to automate the rule base using an `onSubmit` script and a script include.
+This process will check if the rule corresponding to a checked option is already present in the rule base, and if it is not, it will add one.
+Mind you, this happens for every `onSubmit` of the order guide page.

-Introduction: The rule base for an order guide is stored in a table called sc_cat_item_guide_items.
-The condition is stored in variable: condition and the variable that you are mapping in the rule-base is stored in the variable named variable.
+**Introduction:** The rule base for an order guide is stored in a table called `sc_cat_item_guide_items`.
+The condition is stored in the `condition` variable, and the variable that you are mapping in the rule base is stored in the `variable` variable.

-I had the freedom of writing the sys_ids of the options selected because I myself created the options using my own UI page.
-The details of what the UI page is for another day.
-My onSubmit will write the SYS_ID's of all the options selected to a Single line text (comma separated).
-Now from my onSubmit will call this script include which will take the sys_ids and insert corresponding records into Rule-base table.
-You can extend this as well to send the Variable name you are mapping in the Rule-base if you are having many order guides and planning to have a dynamic rule-base.
+I had the freedom of writing the `sys_ids` of the selected options because I created them myself using my own UI page.
+The details of what the UI page is are for another day.
+My `onSubmit` will write the `sys_ids` of all the selected options to a single-line text field (comma-separated).
+Now, from my `onSubmit`, it will call this script include, which will take the `sys_ids` and insert corresponding records into the rule base table.
+You can also extend this to send the variable name you are mapping in the rule base if you have many order guides and are planning to have a dynamic rule base.

 Implementation:
 OnSubmit Client Script on Order Guide Page.
 This will look more or less like this: